trackzero/claude-raybans/README.md

 ## Why Things Don't Work

-**Glasses microphone** — `getMicAudioStream()` returns `emptyFlow()`. mwdat v0.4.0 has the `StreamSession` object but audio capture is not exposed publicly.
-The code for HA Assist integration is fully written (`AssistPipelineClient.kt`) and will work the moment the SDK provides audio frames.
-Until then, phone mic it is.
+**Glasses microphone** — mwdat v0.4.0 has no public audio stream in `StreamSession`.
+The fix, per Meta's own developer docs, is Bluetooth HFP/SCO: `AudioManager.startBluetoothSco()` + `AudioRecord` at 8kHz mono.
+That's implemented in `getMicAudioStream()` now.
+If the glasses are connected via HFP when the stream starts, this should work.
+If they're connected via A2DP only, you'll get silence.
+The code exists; the hardware cooperation is TBD.

-**Camera stream** — `StreamSession.capturePhoto()` returns `PhotoData`. `PhotoData` is an interface with zero public methods for extracting bytes.
-The NanoHTTPD server starts on port 8080, the `/stream` and `/snapshot` endpoints exist, and every single request to them returns a 503.
-This will be fixed when Meta ships a concrete `PhotoData` implementation.
+**Camera stream** — Turned out `PhotoData` is a sealed interface with two concrete subclasses: `PhotoData.Bitmap` (has `getBitmap(): android.graphics.Bitmap`) and `PhotoData.HEIC` (has `getData(): ByteBuffer`).
+We found this by decompiling the mwdat-camera AAR rather than waiting for Meta to write docs. `captureJpegSnapshot()` now handles both cases.
+The MJPEG server at `:8080` should actually return frames.
+"Should."

 **Worn detection** — Not in the SDK. `MetaGlassesManager` has `onWornStateChanged()` in the listener interface, ready and waiting. mwdat has not called it once.
 The entity shows Unavailable, which is at least truthful.